statpascal/emul99/readme.md

 - Emulation of console with 32K extension/SAMS with 16 MByte
 - Hotkeys to change speed of simulated system (for compiling large programs)
 - Emulation of RS232 card
-- P-code card with optional 80 column display
+- P-code card with optional 80 column/internal VDP dual screen
 - Transfer tool for text files between host system and UCSD disk images
 - Several disk systems:
   * DS/SD floppy controller with original DSR ROM using 90/180 KByte sector images